South Tyrolean and Ladin Culture

 The Ladin People

 The Ladin culture is one of the oldest in the Alps, rooted in the valleys around the Sella Massif: Val Gardena (Gherdëina), Alta Badia (Val Badia), Val di Fassa (Fascia), Livinallongo (Fodom), and Ampezzo (Anpezo).
-Ladin is a Romance language descended from Latin, still spoken daily by many locals and taught in schools.
+The Ladin people descend from Romanized Alpine populations, and Ladin is a Romance language derived from Vulgar Latin, preserved through centuries of relative isolation in high mountain valleys.
+Today, it is still spoken daily, taught in schools, and protected by regional autonomy laws.

 Ladin traditions are closely tied to the mountains: